turingschool/curriculum/source/projects/hyde/iteration_3.markdown

 </html>
 ```

 Note that ERB files always end with `.erb` but can also have the file extension they would have had anyway.
 So HTML files with ERB tags added to them often end with `.html.erb`.
-After they have get processed, it's common to name the resulting file with just `.html`.
+After they get processed, it's common to name the resulting file with just `.html`.

 ## Requirements